cdi-spec/cdi-spec.org/contribute.md

 EG Membership
 -------------

-We develop CDI on an open mailing list.
-All members of the mailing list are considered part of the EG.
+We develop CDI using an open mailing list.
+You don’t have to be an official member of the expert group to be part of the CDI community.
+We take into account all input from any member of the list

 * Primary mailing list: <https://lists.jboss.org/mailman/listinfo/cdi-dev>
 * CDI 1.1 JCP page: <http://jcp.org/en/jsr/summary?id=346>